 Base Layers (or Baselayers, if you prefer!) are critical to comfort.
 And although we hope to eventually produce WeatherWool Base Layers, there are important reasons why we have not begun to work on them.

 First ...
 I don't want WeatherWool to ever be a "fine print" company.
 And I have not been able to figure out how we could provide our current level of customer service if we offered base layers.
 Once someone wears base layers, even if just to try them on, they count as used.
-And that means they would be good only for donation.
-So if someone orders the wrong size, we'd wind up losing the garment plus 3 ways shipping.
+And if they didn't fit, that means they would be good only for donation.
+So if someone orders the wrong size, we'd wind up losing the garment, plus dry cleaning, plus 3 ways shipping.

 Second ...
 Base Layers are knitted, and WeatherWool (outerwear) is woven.
 Outerwear needs to be very tough to stand up to abrasion ... knits are great when used within their limits ... but knits tend to shred pretty quickly from brambles or tree bark.
 Because knits are so very different from wovens, for us bringing out a line of base layers -- particularly base layers knitted the way I have in mind -- would be almost like starting a whole new company.